Solo female travel in France

 Côte d'Azur AKA The French Riviera

 Côte d'Azur, the Blue Coast, is as you guessed - beautifully blue!
-Known to be an area of high-class sophistication, it’s still a wonderful place to visit for us lesser mortals.
+Known to be an area of high-class sophistication, it’s still a wonderful place to visit.
 This stretch of coastline is littered with gorgeous beaches, gentle towns, and incredible seafood.
-Whilst it’s seen as a place for the rich to roam, there are plenty of affordable hotels and hostels.
+While it’s seen as a place for the rich to roam, there are plenty of affordable things to do.
+Of course, one of the best ways to travel the Côte d'Azur is through house sitting - it gives the chance for travelers to get a true taste of local life.

 Chamonix